 4. If you find a plan you like that’s available in your area, determine what type of phone comes with the plan – or if you can bring your own phone.
 Many of the Obama phones are simple touch screen models that may not have smartphone capabilities.

-Can I bring my own phone to use with my free government cell phone service?
+Can I use my own phone with the Obama phone program?

 If you’re wondering if you can use your own phone with free government cell service, the answer is yes.
-In many cases you can use your current phone (or a cheap phone purchased on Swappa) with the Obama phone program.
+In many cases, it is best to use your current phone (or a cheap phone purchased on Swappa) with the Obama phone program.

 There are a few reasons why you may want or need to bring your own phone to your Obama phone plan including:

-- You already have a phone that you want to use with the free government cell phone service.
+- You already have a phone that you want to use with the free government wireless service.

 - Some plans may require you to buy a phone to use with their plan.
 In this case, buying a used phone on Swappa will save you hundreds of dollars compared to buying a new phone at retail price.

-- The phones offered by the Obama phone plans are far from “high-end” and may not have all the capabilities you need.
+- Obama phones are usually budget models that lack many common features that you may need.
 While the budget Alcatel phone might be fine for calling and sending the occasional text message, a cheap iPhone could offer a better user experience with features like iMessage, FaceTime, Apple Pay, software support, security, and access to some of the most popular apps in the Apple App Store.

 - Cell phone providers may offer you bonuses or better rates when you bring your own phone, like the offer listed below from SafeLink.